Biden, Warner wins show Democrats still dominate in Virginia

 The outcome had appeared very different for a time Tuesday night, as initial returns from in-person voting showed Virginia turning bright red, sending a thrill through Republicans and briefly putting the state in the national spotlight.
 But that turned out to be a byproduct of this year’s wave of early voting — the number of absentee ballots, many of which weren’t counted until late in the evening, was much higher than in-person Election Day votes, which were tallied when polls closed at 7 p.m.

 Once those absentee totals came in — in most cases, overnight — Virginia tilted back into the blue in statewide races.
-Biden wound up with a nine-point edge over Trump Wednesday, though late-arriving mail-in ballots will not be fully counted until after the last ones are received by Friday at noon.
+Biden wound up with a nine-point edge over Trump on Wednesday, though late-arriving mail-in ballots will not be fully counted until after the last ones are received by Friday at noon.

 Otherwise, most absentee totals from around the state have been reported.
-A block of absentee votes from Spotsylvania County had kept uncertainty hovering over the 7th District congressional race between incumbent Rep. Abigail Spanberger (D) and Republican challenger Nick Freitas — but those results came in Wednesday afternoon, and Spanberger declared victory hours later.
+A block of absentee votes from Spotsylvania County had kept uncertainty hovering over the 7th Congressional District race between incumbent Rep. Abigail Spanberger (D) and Republican challenger Nick Freitas — but those results came in Wednesday afternoon, and Spanberger declared victory hours later.

 Also in that race, questions arose in Henrico County about what appeared to be thousands of absentee votes that were missing from reported results.